+Learning how to care for zucchini (Cucurbita pepo) helps your vegetable garden staple thrive.
 A member of the cucumber family, a zucchini thrives on well-drained soils and plenty of sun.
-It is also considered a highly productive summer squash.
+It's also considered a highly productive summer squash.
 Apart from a zucchini's nutritional value, they make great summer recipes, whether you prefer adding them to pancakes or making your own zucchini baked bread.
 When planting or harvesting zucchini, it's critical to know how to grow your best crop without exposing the plant to diseases or having them wilt in the sun.

 Watering and Fertilizing Your Zucchini

 Regular watering will keep your zucchini squash from wilting in the sun and maintain the soil around the plant as moist as possible.
 Give your zucchinis at least 2 inches of water per week and compensate with manual watering if rainfall isn't sufficient.
 Water the plants from below their leaves and spray them with compost tea two weeks after the seedlings appear.
 You can repeat the process after another three weeks or when you start to notice the first flowers.

 Use a soaker hose instead of a sprinkler to avoid earlier diseases such as powdery mildew.
 By mulching the soil around the plants, you can help maintain the ground temperature stable and prevent water evaporation.
 For this, you can use low-nitrogen commercial fertilizer or your regular compost.
 Pruning your zucchini will also allow more sunlight to reach the fruits as zucchini leaves can grow larger and reduce exposure to the sun.

 Handling Zucchini Pests